How To Prepare, Print & Clean Your Models

 Clean the Model

 Take your wet model and drop it into the first of your two cleaning solutions.
 I use two plastic pickle containers for this – one filled with Mean Green, and the other filled with tap water.
-I use pickle containers as they have a watertight sealable lid, and they have an internal basket that can be lifted out, allowing the liquid to drain.
+I use pickle containers as they have a watertight sealable lid, and they have an internal basket that can be lifted out, allowing the liquid to drain and easy access to the model.

 Raise and lower the internal basket a bunch of times, creating liquid flow over the model.
 Do this for 40 to 60 seconds.
 Remove the model and let it drip for three or four seconds.

-Drop it into water pickle container and repeat the process.
+Drop your model into water pickle container and repeat the process.
 When you’re done, remove it and let it sit on paper towel for a few moments, to soak up water.

 Remove Supports From the Model

-The model and supports are still soft at this point, and likely a little wet.
-This is okay on both counts.
-Take your side cutters and clip each support free of the model until none are still attached.
+Either take your side cutters and clip each support free of the model until none are still attached, or simply use your gloved fingers and pull the supports free.
 You may need to cut away some supports to get to others that are less accessible.
 If you do this step after curing, the plastic is brittle and can fly everywhere.
 It can also snap and take fine pieces of the actual model with it.
 I’ve broken several very thin fenders on vehicles because the supports snapped them off when they went flying.

 Being wet can be an advantage as the supports, when cut free, likely stick to the model or your clippers.
 It’s easy to dispose of them, and they didn’t go flying every which way!
 I’m still finding some of my early model’s supports on the floor or behind books on the bookshelf well across the room!